-- Culture of the organisation;
+- Performance and Development;

+- Reward and Recognition;

-- Recruitment and retention; and
+- Engagement and Wellbeing; and

-- Developing for the future
+- Workforce for the future

 These strategic themes recognise the importance of pay and rewards in our role as an employer.
 Our work on pay and rewards began in 2010 with an equal pay audit resulting in significant changes to the Council's terms and conditions.
 The work continued through the implementation of the Workforce Strategy, and the development of a Total Rewards approach to remuneration for council staff.